Fertility Clinic Malpractice Lawyer

 Diagnostic testing results revealed that the child has a blood disorder that neither the mother nor non-biological father carries.
 The divorced couple has sought help from the court that ordered the clinic to produce information on every sperm donor of Asian descent.

 Chicago, IL Financial Compensation Medical Malpractice Claim

-Victims may have grounds to file a civil lawsuit if the fertility clinic is negligent in providing reproductive assistance leading to harm or serious injuries to the newborn or mother.
-The family could recover financial compensation by filing and resolving a fertility medical malpractice lawsuit.
+Victims may have grounds to file a civil lawsuit if the fertility clinic is negligent in providing reproductive assistance leading to harm or severe injuries to the newborn or mother.
+In addition, the family could recover financial compensation by filing and resolving a fertility medical malpractice lawsuit.

 In severe cases, the victims may get compensatory damages, including hospitalization costs, medical expenses, lost wages, pain-and-suffering, and punitive damages awarded by a jury to punish the defendant for egregious behavior.

 A personal injury attorney representing the victims can build a case on federal, state, and local laws protecting victims suffering injury sustained from medical malpractice.
 A reputable attorney can answer questions about the law, the state's statute of limitations, and your time constraints on filing a case.
 Contact us if you have any questions.

 Can I Sue My IVF Clinic?